 Reporters with press box credentials will be allowed on the field during pre-game activities but not during the game itself.
 Press box credentials do NOT provide access to the field at the two-minute warning in the fourth quarter.
 Media will be allowed to gather in the Titans interview room to watch the end of the game or remain in the press box to make the short walk down to the field level at the conclusion of the game.
 All media members will have field access once all of the players and coaches have exited the field.
 Interviews with Titans players are not permitted on the field following the game.
-The press conference will begin approximately 10 minutes following the conclusion of the game and will be held in the interview room across from the Titans locker room.
-Key players also will be brought to the interview room.
+The press conference will begin approximately 10 minutes following the conclusion of the game and will be held in the interview room.
 The press conference audio will be played live over the press box speakers.